Julie Payne (actress, born 1940): Credits confused with those of another actress

 Shortly after Julie Payne retired from her acting career, another actress named Julie Payne, born in 1946, who, in a 1976 interview, gave her birthplace as Sweet Home, Oregon, but has also been erroneously listed as being born in 1940 in Terre Haute, Indiana, began her own acting career, with an appearance in the 1970 film The Strawberry Statement.
 Subsequent references have frequently combined the credits of the two actresses.

 Another Julie Payne (1951–2016) was a producer and miscellaneous crew, who often worked with director Ridley Scott.
-She died on 15 June 2016, and was mentioned in the ending credits of Scott's Alien: Covenant (2017).
+She died on June 15, 2016, and was mentioned in the ending credits of Scott's Alien: Covenant (2017) and the ending credits of the first episode of Taboo (2017 TV series).